A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about orders of protection (for victims of domestic violence), civil no contact orders (for victims of sexual assault), and stalking no contact orders in Illinois.
+Information about orders of protection (for victims of domestic violence and others), civil no contact orders (for victims of sexual assault), stalking no contact orders, and firearms restraining orders in Illinois.

 State-specific information about parental responsibility and parenting time in Illinois.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.

 If you are a victim of domestic violence, sexual assault, sexual abuse, or stalking, moving out of your apartment to a confidential location may be an important part of staying safe.
 Under this housing law, you may be able to leave your lease early, without penalty, or get your locks changed.

 Illinois state law provides employment protections for victims of domestic violence, sexual violence, or gender violence who need to take time off from work to handle issues related to domestic, sexual, or gender violence.

 Information about crimes the abuser may have committed in Illinois and victim assistance programs.

 If you are a victim of domestic violence, it may be illegal for the abuser to buy or have a gun.